 It’s very easy to get the impression that Andrew is the sort of director who would rather win Best Cinematography or Best Director than Best Film.
 This mentality is reflected in his firing from his first Hollywood movie i.e. The Flock (starring Dick Gere and Claire Danes).
 Andrew is egotistical to the point of being delusional.
 He claimed to work as a cinematographer on Mr. Vampire despite not being credited, although he did work on Mr. Vampire 2.

-In a review of The Flock for FT Movie, a person typed in 2009:
+In a critique of The Flock for FT Movie, a person typed in 2009:

 “The massively irritating and quirky way the film is directed and presented which dilutes and in effect destroys the first rate acting of the leads and obscures the story considerably.
 Hence a prime example of how the ego/interference of a director etc. spoils an otherwise good show.”